 #1 – Harry Potter and the Escape from Gringotts

-Diagon Alley.
-Restrictions and access: 42 inches; must stow loose articles in free lockers before the attraction’s entrance; usually has a single rider line.
-Summary: Impressive tour through Gringotts bank followed by a multi-dimensional, multi-sensory 3D track-based motion ride (remember, single ride line skips the tour).
+The Wizarding World of Harry Potter – Diagon Alley.
+Restrictions and access: 42 inches; must stow loose articles in free lockers before the attraction’s entrance; has Express Pass access; usually has a single-rider line.
+Summary: impressive tour through Gringotts Wizarding Bank followed by a multi-dimensional, multi-sensory 3D track-based motion ride (remember, single-rider line skips the tour).
 Wait times: varies widely based on crowds and ride uptime, anywhere from 10 to 180 minutes.